 What is the purpose of a dry well?

-A dry well is used to add additional water drainage and flood protection in areas a pump will not work.
+You can use a dry well to add additional water drainage and flood protection in areas a pump will not work.

 What is the difference between a dry well and a septic tank?

-A drywell can be used as part of a septic system to dispose of grey wastewater.
+A drywell is a part of a septic system to dispose of grey wastewater.
 A drywell drains the wastewater into the surrounding soil while a septic tank contains the waste water.

 How much does it cost to install a dry well?